ayushraina2028/UMC301-Project/README.md

-Project for the Course UMC 301 - Applied Data Science and Artificial Intelligence
+Project for the Course UMC 301 - Applied Data Science and Artificial Intelligence To run the pipeline, you need to be the test user of the project.
+Please drop a message to us at teams so that we can add you as a test user.
 To run this pipeline, first install the requirements by running the following command:
 ```bash
 pip install -r requirements.txt